This post's overview:

 In case you’re planning to go to Saint Paul de Vence, better call beforehand and book a table otherwise you mind up being frustrated that there is no restaurant that could accommodate you.

 We left the town around 8:30 pm and got to Nice very fast, in less than 20 minutes.
 So getting from Nice to St. Paul de Vence is super easy and fast!

 Back in Nice.
 Rental car accident

 But in Nice we encountered a new challenge: there was literally no place to park.
 Nothing.
-We drove around 50 streets near the flat where we lived and there was nothing!
+We drove around 50 streets near the apartment, where we stayed and there was nothing!
 It was more frustrating than anything (I can’t imagine how people live in Nice if that’s the challenge they encounter EVERY day).
-Finally, we found a spot and parked our car, but just as we left the car, another car arrived and scratched ours while parking.
+Finally, we found a spot and parked our car, but just as we left the car, another car arrived and scratched ours while trying to park.
 Then there was a huge discussion in French with the car owner, who gave us his name and insurance and assured us that everything is gonna be alright but nonetheless, on the next day, Avis (the car rental service) blocked 800 euros on the account.
 However, they returned them later, when they cleared all the disputes with the person’s insurance company.
-What to do when you crash a rental car?
+What to do when you crash a rental car in France?
 Read it in this post.

 Summary: 3 days in French Riviera